Food as Medicine: Eating for Balance in TCM

 - Fennel seeds: Chew after meals to reduce bloating

-- Ginger-scallion soup: Promotes sweating to release external pathogens
+- Ginger-scallion soup: Promotes sweating to release pathogens

 - Pear and honey: Soothes cough and moistens throat